 Joseph Ellison III, EdD

-The “School-Located Vaccination (SLV) Strategies to Increase Child and Adolescent Immunization Rates During the COVID-19 Pandemic” virtual symposium brings together stakeholders for an insightful discussion regarding best practices and innovative models for School-Located Vaccinations, as well as addresses the current challenges of SLVs.
-It is evident that, due to the COVID-19 pandemic, many children across the country are falling behind on routine vaccinations.
-Additionally, children are disproportionately impacted by the recent COVID-19 surge.
-Through partnership and coordination of SLV stakeholders, SLVs are a critical tool for expanding vaccine access and building vaccine confidence.
-Click the “Welcome” video link to hear enriching discussions from Mark McClellan, MD, Ph.D.
-(Director, Duke-Margolis Center for Health Policy), Claire Hannan, MPH (Executive Director, Association of Immunization Managers), and Bruce Gellin, MD, MPH (Chief of Global Public Health Strategy, The Rockefeller Foundation).
+The “School-Located Vaccination (SLV) Strategies to Increase Child and Adolescent Immunization Rates During the COVID-19 Pandemic” 2021 virtual symposium brought together stakeholders for an insightful discussion regarding best practices and innovative models for School-Located Vaccinations, as well as addresses the challenges of SLVs.
+It is evident that, due to the COVID-19 pandemic, many children across the country fell behind on routine vaccinations.
+Through partnership and coordination of SLV stakeholders, SLVs were a critical tool for expanding vaccine access and building vaccine confidence.
+Click the “Welcome” video link to hear enriching discussions from Mark McClellan, MD, Ph.D. , director of the Duke-Margolis Center for Health Policy, Claire Hannan, MPH, executive director of the Association of Immunization Managers, and Bruce Gellin, MD, MPH, chief of global public health strategy at The Rockefeller Foundation.

 A Call to Action on Childhood Immunizations

-In this segment of the virtual symposium, Rachel L. Levine, MD (Assistant Secretary for Health, DHHS) provides opening remarks and a call to action to increase routine vaccination in children (and adults), which has slowed significantly during the pandemic.
-Thus, the “catch up” message must be widely disseminated to increase vaccine uptake and reduce the spread of misinformation and disease.
-Additionally, listen to remarks and gain beneficial resources from other federal partners, including Mary Wall (White House COVID-19 Response Team) and Tara Vogt, Ph.D., MPH (Immunization Services Division, NCIRD, CDC).
+In this segment of the virtual symposium, Rachel L. Levine, MD, former assistant secretary for health at the U.S. Department of Health and Human Services, provided opening remarks and a call to action to increase routine vaccination in children (and adults), which slowed significantly during the pandemic.
+Additionally, hear remarks and gain beneficial resources from other federal partners, including Mary Wall (White House COVID-19 Response Team) and Tara Vogt, Ph.D., MPH (Immunization Services Division, NCIRD, CDC).

 Rising to the Challenge: Innovative Strategies for Mobilizing K-12 Schools as COVID-19 Vaccination Sites

-Tune in to the “Rising to the Challenge” segment of the virtual symposium to hear from SLV stakeholders and representatives from school districts across the country as they share innovative strategies and their experiences implementing successful and sustainable school-located vaccination clinics.
-Panelists in this session include Tiffany Tate (Executive Director, Maryland Partnership for Prevention), Sara Rigel (Health Services Administrator for School-Based Partnerships and Child Care Health, Public Health – Seattle and King County), Kaetlin Miller (Program Manager COVID-19 Vaccine Program, Public Health – Seattle and King County), and Gabriella Durán Blakey (Chief Operations Officer, Albuquerque Public Schools).
+Tune in to the “Rising to the Challenge” segment of the virtual symposium to hear from SLV stakeholders and representatives from school districts across the country on innovative strategies and their experiences implementing successful and sustainable school-located vaccination clinics.
+Panelists included Tiffany Tate, executive director of the Maryland Partnership for Prevention, Sara Rigel, health services administrator for school-based partnerships and child care health for Public Health – Seattle and King County, Kaetlin Miller, program manager COVID-19 vaccine program for Public Health – Seattle and King County, and Gabriella Durán Blakey, chief operations officer at Albuquerque Public Schools.

 Playing Catch-Up: Partnerships to Improve Routine and Seasonal Childhood Immunizations

-In the “Playing Catch-Up” segment of the virtual symposium, panelists discuss current gaps and challenges in routine childhood vaccinations and methods to improve immunization rates for school-age children and adolescents.
-Panelists in this session include Ronald Balajadia (Immunization Branch Chief, Hawai’i Department of Health), Eva Stone (Manager District Health Services, Jefferson County, Kentucky), and Judith Shlay (Associate Director, Public Health Institute at Denver Health).
+In the “Playing Catch-Up” segment of the virtual symposium, panelists discussed current gaps and challenges in routine childhood vaccinations and methods to improve immunization rates for school-age children and adolescents.
+Panelists in this session included Ronald Balajadia, immunization branch chief for the Hawai’i Department of Health, Eva Stone, manager district health services for Jefferson County, Kentucky, and Judith Shlay, associate director of the Public Health Institute at Denver Health.

 If You Build It, Will they Come?
 Strategies for Communicating With Parents and Building Vaccine Confidence

 In the “If You Build It, Will They Come?” segment of the virtual symposium, listen to discussions regarding strategies for building vaccine confidence in communities through effective communication with parents and students.
 When it comes to SLVs, building the clinic is only half the battle, as communication with parents is crucial to successful program implementation.
 Despite the continuous dissemination and availability of vaccine information online, it remains vitally important to keep up the positive messaging and reduce misinformation in all mediums, specifically on social media.
-Panelists in this session include Judy Klein (President and Founder, Unity Consortium), Kathleen Ryan (Associate Division Chief for Pediatric Infectious Disease, University of Florida Health), and Timothy Benally (Founder, Indigenous Peoples Student Association, Penn State University).
+Panelists in this session included Judy Klein, president and founder, of Unity Consortium, Kathleen Ryan, associate division chief for pediatric infectious disease at the University of Florida Health, and Timothy Benally, founder of the Indigenous Peoples Student Association at Penn State University.

 Tip Sheet: Communication Strategies for Promoting COVID-19 Vaccination in Schools